 An alternative way of looking at this is to use the simple expression (k+3)/2.
 Where k is the ratio of the short hyperfocal distance, ie (f*f)/(NC), divided by, say, the minimum focus distance, as measured from the front/entrance pupil, ie the no parallax point of the lens; as shown here (from Photons to Photos) for an EFM 11-22mm lens, at 11mm, ie in blue:

 The (k+3)/2 expression then gives the number of brackets to take to cover from the (minimum) focus distance to infinity.
 Once we have k, we can then simply put some gaffers or masking tape around the lens, mark the minimum focus distance and infinity focus points, then divide that distance up, to create k tick marks, eg using Thales Theorem.
-The tick marks giving us the perfect locations for focus bracketing:
+The tick marks giving you the perfect locations for focus bracketing, using the overlap circle of confusion that you decide to use, ie not the one the manufacturer engraved on the lens:

 The downside of the above is that it is only good for one focus length, which is not a problem with a prime, or with a zoom, when you focus bracket at, say, the short end.
 It is also limited to a single aperture value and one circle of confusion value.
 Once again not a problem if you are shooting landscapes, eg, say, at f/10 and with a CoC of 15 microns on a full frame camera.